maafkarbai/Vault/Defensive Security/Defensive Security Lecture/Week 3/Quick Notes.md

 ## Traceroute
 - To check the nodes / route of the packet from src to destination
 - How it works?

+## ARP
+- Used to resolve IP AND MAC Address

+- ### **1.
+Device Needs to Send a Packet**

+A device wants to send a packet to another device but only has its IP address.

+### **2. ARP Request (Broadcast)**

+The sender checks its ARP cache.
+If the MAC address is unknown, it sends an ARP Request to all devices in the subnet.
+Example ARP Request:

+> "Who has 192.168.1.10?
+Tell me your MAC address."

+### **3. ARP Reply (Unicast)**

+The device with the requested IP responds with its MAC address:

+> "192.168.1.10 is at AA:BB:CC:DD:EE:FF"

+### **4. ARP Cache Update**

+The sender stores the MAC address in its ARP table to avoid sending another request soon.

+### **5. Packet Transmission**

+Now that the sender has the MAC address, it forwards the data packet using Ethernet frames.

+# MAC Adressing
+- They change with each hop
+- IP Addresses don't change